xaca/gitober_challenge/README.md

 13. Pagination for last day list, use a bloody font
 14. Search bar to look into TOP 100 movies, use pagination
 15. HTML5 app that allow to design a monster using different params like eyes, mouths, hats, faces..
+16. JSON file with your favorite cast for halloween movies, obviously you must include Jason Voorhees

 Bonus: Translate this readme file to another language